andrewjmetzger/andrew.mtz.gr/_posts/2021-07-25-adventures-in-replacing-the-nvidia-shield-tv-launcher.md

 categories: [guides, android, powershell]
 ---

----
-title: TITLE
-date: YYYY-MM-DD HH:MM:SS +/-TTTT
-categories: [TOP_CATEGORIE, SUB_CATEGORIE]
-tags: [TAG]     # TAG names should always be lowercase
----

 ## Background

 When Shield Experience Update 8.2.3 rolled out to my Shield TVs, I was dismayed to see Google’s “Recommendations” for content atop the new home screen.
-Here’s one for *Cruella* — woefully out of place on a premium set-top-box that retails for $150 USD.
+Here’s one for *Loki* — woefully out of place on a premium set-top-box that retails for $150 USD.

 ![](https://9to5google.com/wp-content/uploads/sites/4/2021/06/SHIELD_TV_Discover_home-page.png)
 _The new “Discovery UI” features promoted content atop the home screen. // Image credit: 9to5Google._